HaidiChen/Holo_Pi/README.md

 receives the image and store it in a specific local directory and then using that image for image processing.
 Finally, return the processing result as a response back to the Hololens.

+# Project demonstration videos:
+goto the address: http://dcslab.cse.unt.edu/~haidi and you will see (if the server is not down) the link to the HoloPi project videos